hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

   `FAST` is also the default if connecting to Ethereum Mainnet by not specifying the [`--network`](#network) and [`--genesis-file`](#genesis-file) options.

+!!! caution

+    Snap sync using `X_SNAP` is an experimental feature.

 ### `target-gas-limit`

 === "Syntax"